Brynbayliss87/blondie/README.md

-# Clint
+# Blondie
 ...you've got to ask yourself one question: 'Do I feel lucky?'
-Well, with clint take the luck out the draw. 🤠
+Well, with blondie take the luck out the draw. 🤠

-Clint is a tool to check your gemfile for any dependencies with C extensions before bundling
+Blondie is a tool to check your gemfile for any dependencies with C extensions before bundling

 ## Installation